ICT Systems policies and procedures

 The following two strategies underpin these aims

-- Use of Linux based and open source systems
+- Use of Linux based and open source systems to reduce costs and risk associated with dependencies on single points of supply

 - Use of the cloud and out-source of data hosting to reduce risk associated with physical threats to buildings and benefit from the economies of scale of using the web.

-2. Strategy
+2. Operational Strategy

-3. Security
+2.1.
+Security

-This leaves the main potential security vulnerability as the password.
+This leaves the main potential risk from a security vulnerability as the password.
 Password strength is metered and only secure passwords are allowed.
 These require the use of letters, numerals, characters, upper and lower case and reasonable length.
 Users that have insufficiently strong passwords will not be able to set up accounts.
 The most significant risk is in user error either leaving themselves logged in and leaving the system unattended or allowing others to find their password.
 The risk assessment shows that this is almost certain to happen at some time and is by far the greatest security vulnerability.
 The following actions have been taken to reduce possible damage.

-Timed automatic log out so that the system will auto log out if in active for longer than a set period.
-Permissions that limit most users to editing a single account.
+- Timed automatic log out so that the system will auto log out if in active for longer than a set period.

-Facilities for data recovery should an account be compromised.
+- Facilities for data recovery should an account be compromised.

-Education through training and aspects inherent to TLM qualifications.
+- Education through training and aspects inherent to TLM qualifications.

 - If an intruder gets into the system and deletes records in the certification site they are not actually deleted, rather they are simply rendered invisible.
 The system manager can restore such damage very quickly.